lecymeng/awesome-java-algorithms/src/README.md

 ### Merge
 ![alt text][merge-image]

-From [Wikipedia][merge-wiki]: In computer science, merge sort (also commonly spelt mergesort) is an efficient, general-purpose, comparison-based sorting algorithm.
-Most implementations produce a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
+From [Wikipedia][merge-wiki]: In computer science, merge Sorts (also commonly spelt mergesort) is an efficient, general-purpose, comparison-based sorting algorithm.
+Most implementations produce a stable Sorts, which means that the implementation preserves the input order of equal elements in the sorted output.
 Mergesort is a divide and conquer algorithm that was invented by John von Neumann in 1945.

 __Properties__
 * Worst case performance    O(n log n)